Intrinsic Dimension Estimation Using Wasserstein Distances: Acknowledgements

 Our main contributions are as follows: \begin{itemize}

-\item In \Cref{sec:dimestim}, we introduce a new estimator of intrinsic dimension.
-In \Cref{thm:estimator} we prove non-asymptotic bounds on the quality of the introduced estimator.
-To the best of our knowledge, this constitutes the first estimator of intrinsic dimension that comes equipped with non-asymptotic sample complexity bounds.
-Moreover, unlike the MLE estimator of \cite{levina2004maximum}, no regularity condition on the density of the population distribution is required for our guarantees.
+\item In Section \ref{sec:dimestim}, we introduce a new estimator of intrinsic dimension.
+In Theorem \ref{thm:estimator} we prove non-asymptotic bounds on the quality of the introduced estimator.
+Moreover, unlike the MLE estimator of \cite{levina2004maximum} with non-asymptotic analysis in \cite{farahmand2007manifold}, minimal regularity of the density of the population distribution is required for our guarantees and, unlike that suggested in \cite{kim2019minimax}, our estimator is both computationally efficient and has sample complexity independent of the ambient dimension.

-\item In the course of proving \Cref{thm:estimator}, we adapt the techniques of \cite{Bernstein00} to provide new, non-asymptotic bounds on the quality of kNN distance as an estimate of intrinsic distance in \Cref{prop:knn}, with explicit sample complexity in terms of the reach of the underlying space.
-To our knowledge, these are the first such non-asymptotic bounds. \end{itemize} We further note that the techniques we develop to prove the non-asymptotic bounds on our dimension estimator also serve to provide new statistical rates in learning Generative Adversarial Networks (GANs) with a Holder discriminator class: \begin{itemize} \item We prove in \Cref{thm:gans} that if $\widehat{\mu}$ is a Holder GAN, then the distance between $\widehat{\mu}$ and $\pp$, as measured by the Holder IPM, is governed by rates dependent only on the intrinsic dimension of the data, independent of the ambient dimension or the dimension of the feature space.
+\item In the course of proving Theorem \ref{thm:estimator}, we adapt the techniques of \cite{Bernstein00} to provide new, non-asymptotic bounds on the quality of kNN distance as an estimate of intrinsic distance in Proposition \ref{prop:knn}, with explicit sample complexity in terms of the reach of the underlying space.
+To our knowledge, these are the first such non-asymptotic bounds. \end{itemize} We further note that the techniques we develop to prove the non-asymptotic bounds on our dimension estimator also serve to provide new statistical rates in learning Generative Adversarial Networks (GANs) with a H{\"o}lder discriminator class: \begin{itemize} \item We prove in Theorem \ref{thm:gans} that if $\widehat{\mu}$ is a H{\"o}lder GAN, then the distance between $\widehat{\mu}$ and $\pp$, as measured by the H{\"o}lder IPM, is governed by rates dependent only on the intrinsic dimension of the data, independent of the ambient dimension or the dimension of the feature space.
 In particular, we prove in great generality that if $\pp$ has intrinsic dimension $d$, then the rate of a Wasserstein GAN is $n^{- \frac 1d}$.
-This improves on the recent work of \cite{schreuder2020statistical}. \end{itemize} The work is presented in the order of the above listed contributions, preceded by a brief section on the geometric preliminaries and prerequisite results.
+This improves on the recent work of \cite{schreuder2020statistical}. \end{itemize}

+The work is presented in the order of the above listed contributions, preceded by a brief section on the geometric preliminaries and prerequisite results.
 We conclude the introduction by fixing notation and surveying some related work.